-We have all grown up listening to cliched phrases like ‘breakfast is the most important meal of the day, eat breakfast like a king, etc'.
-How often have you wondered why is there so much emphasis on eating a healthy and nutritious breakfast?
+We have all grown up listening to cliched phrases like "breakfast" is the most important meal of the day, eat breakfast like a king, etc. How often have you wondered why there is so much emphasis on eating a healthy and nutritious breakfast?

 Breakfast is like a quick fix to refueling the essential nutrients in your body, powering your brain with alertness, and boosting your energy levels.
 While breakfast is essential for everyone, it is even more significant for bodybuilders.